mysticdyingwhale/UniversityVault/University/Math/Linear Algebra/temp.md

 \item \begin{enumerate}
 \item .
-\item $T$ is normal, meaning it commutes with its transpose such that $TT* = T*T$.
+\item $T$ is normal, meaning it commutes with its transpose such that $TT^* = T^*T$.
 Although being self-adjoint implies that $T$ is normal, the opposite is not true, as it can be normal without being self-adjoint as is the case here.
 \end{enumerate}

 \end{enumerate}